JeffNeff/gtflp/README.md

 `gtfp` is a tool for debugging pods and testing cloudevents.

 Capabilities:
-* Stream the logs from pods in the same namespace as the `gtflp` deployment.
+* Logging : Stream the logs from pods in the same namespace as the `gtflp` deployment.
 Allowing you to monitor pod logs in a single window.

-* View Cloudevents
+* View Cloudevents : View events that are sent directly to the `gtflp` deployment, or via configured triggers.

-* (Coming soon) Inject Cloudevents
+* Inject Cloudevents : Inject events directly into pods, or into brokers within the namespace.

 ![](./img/ls.png)